 Saturday, November 28, 2020, 2:00 PM at Clock Chapel - Muskegon.
 Internment in Lakeside Cemetery.

 Friday, 27th of November, 2020 from 3:00 PM to 5:00 PM at Clock Funeral Home - Muskegon.
 MEMORIAL: St. Jude's Children's Hospital.
 Please visit www.clockfuneralhome.com to leave a memory or sign the online guestbook.

-There will be a Zoom Live-Stream of Roberts Funeral.
-Please click in the link below to join the service.
+There was a recording made of the Zoom Live-Stream of Robert's Funeral.
+Please click in the link below to ree the video

 Clock Funeral Home - Muskegon